If you’re in commercial real estate, you’ve likely heard the term “bank owned properties” at some point or another. But what exactly are they?

-In this post, we’ll show you how to find bank owned commercial properties for sale—including multi family, land, and all commercial buildings, using listings and property intelligence platforms like Reonomy.
+In this post, we’ll show you how to find bank owned commercial properties for sale, including multi family, land, and all commercial buildings, using listings and property intelligence platforms like Reonomy.

 Finding Bank Owned Commercial Properties for Sale

 Off-market platforms, on the other hand, harness the entire stock of properties across the market, including those not actively being listed for sale.
 Off-market platforms allow you find properties before they reach foreclosure and get in contact with the owners of those properties directly.

 Search Pre Foreclosures Off-Market with Reonomy

-Search for land, multi family, and a bevy of commercial asset classes and sub-classes in your refined location of focus.
+How?
+First, you can search for land, multi family, and a bevy of other commercial asset classes and sub-classes in your refined location of focus.

 From there, you can use the platform to filter and only see properties that are currently in pre foreclosure.
 Search by pre foreclosure category or by its auction date (or both, if preferred).